Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Estimation of counterfactuals

-Note that the existence and uniqueness results in Section 2 ensure that there is a unique solution to the system \eqref{sec: count_nonlinear_system}, and therefore, we have a unique prediction for the marriage distribution in the counterfactual case.
-The main advantage of the parametric approach is its generality.
-It applies to all matching function equilibrium models that satisfy the conditions given in Definition \ref{def: AMF}.
-However, as we see the simulation results in Online Appendix \ref{app:simulations}, estimating the parameters $\hat{\theta}$ using the nested and MPEC approaches involves solving the nonlinear system \eqref{sec: count_nonlinear_system} at each iteration.
-Moreover, the time for solving the nonlinear system \eqref{sec: count_nonlinear_system} and the number of iterations required increase with the market size.
-Therefore, the estimation procedure can be computationally intensive and thus very time consuming, in particular when the market size is getting large.
+The existence and uniqueness results in section \ref{sec:MFE} ensure that there is a unique solution to the system of nonlinear equations \eqref{sec: count_nonlinear_system}.
+Hence, we have a unique prediction for the counterfactual matching distribution.
+The main advantage of the parametric approach lies in its generality.
+It applies to all matching function equilibrium models that satisfy the conditions given in definition \ref{def: AMF}.
+One shortcoming is that it is a computationally intensive procedure where the system of nonlinear equations \eqref{sec: count_nonlinear_system} is solved at each iteration of the estimation routine.
+In the Online Appendix \ref{app:simulations}, we provide simulation results for the Nested and MPEC approaches.
+It is clear that the time required to solve the nonlinear system \eqref{sec: count_nonlinear_system} and the number of iterations required for estimation increase substantially with market size.

-\subsection{The Parameter-Free Approach}
+\subsection{The parameter-free approach}

-In this section, we propose an alternative new approach, what we call the \emph{Parameter-Free approach}, to compute counterfactuals in the context of matching function equilibrium models defined by Definition \ref{def: AMF}.
-We show that although the parameter-free approach applies only to a subset of models in which the associated matching functions take the multiplicative homogeneous form, it has a computational advantage as it only requires solving the system \eqref{eq: nonlinear_system} once.
-We begin by making two more restrictions on the matching functions: \begin{assumption} The matching function is multiplicatively separable in parameters with the form $M^\theta_{xy}(\mu_{x0},\mu_{0y})=f(\theta)g(\mu_{x0},\mu_{0y})$. \end{assumption}
+In this section, we propose an alternative new approach, which we call the \emph{parameter-free approach}, to compute the counterfactual matching equilibrium.
+While the parameter-free approach applies only to a subset of matching function equilibrium models, it does not require estimating $\theta.$ Furthermore, it only requires that we solve the system of nonlinear equations \eqref{eq: nonlinear_system} once.
+This approach applies only to matching functions that take the multiplicative homogeneous form.
+We begin by stating the two restrictions needed for this subset of matching functions: \begin{assumption} The matching function is multiplicatively separable in the parameters taking the form $M_{xy}(a, b;f_{xy}(\theta)) =f_{xy}(\theta)g(a,b)$. \end{assumption}